Rex the Runt: Episode list

 All airdates are sourced from the BBC Genome.

 Series 1 (1998–1999)

-Series 1 was broadcast over the Christmas period of 1998, originally airing in the prime-time family slots, but after several outraged letters complaining about language and content in show, the last few episodes were burned off in later time slots.
+Series 1 was broadcast over Christmas 1998, originally airing in the prime-time family slots, most likely owing to Fox's The Simpsons also airing in the same time slot, but after several outraged letters complaining about language and content in show, the last few episodes were shown in later time slots.

 "'Note:"' "Episodes are ordered by their production number, not by their original air date."